 This gem of the Chautauqua-Allegheny region is the nation’s first museum and cultural institution devoted entirely to the art of comedy.
 The center itself is located in Jamestown, the hometown of comedy legend Lucille Ball and is filled with over 50 immersive and interactive exhibits that are bound to put a smile on your face.
 There’s tons of fun with activities like Comedy Karaoke, Make a Meme, Hologram Theater, and the Stand-Up Lounge.
-If you’re around from August 2-6, you’ll definitely want to stop by for the Lucille Ball Comedy Festival.
-This yearly extravaganza features more than 50 events spread across five days and in the past, has welcomed some of comedy’s biggest stars like Jerry Seinfeld, Ellen DeGeneres, Trevor Noah, Lily Tomlin, and Jay Leno.
-This year, they’ll add Gabriel “Fluffy” Iglesias and Taylor Tomlinson to the lineup of hilarious headliners.
-Regular admission costs $33.50 for adults, $31.50 for seniors (60+), $26.50 for youth (13-17), and $20.50 for children (6-12).
-For summer 2023 only, up to two kids (17 and under) are free with adult ticket purchases.
+Stop by for the Lucille Ball Comedy Festival which takes place each year in early August.
+This comedy extravaganza features more than 50 events spread across five days and in the past, has welcomed some of comedy’s biggest stars like Jerry Seinfeld, Ellen DeGeneres, Trevor Noah, Lily Tomlin, and Jay Leno.
+Regular admission costs $35.50 for adults, $33.50 for seniors (60+), $28.50 for youth (13-17), and $22.50 for children (6-12).
 Get the full comedy experience with dual admission to the Lucy Desi Museum and National Comedy Center.

 Credit: @tourchautauqua on Instagram

 Celebrate the legacy, lives, and careers of Lucille Ball and Desi Arnaz at the Lucille Ball Desi Arnaz Museum.
 Here, you’ll unlock the ultimate fan experience with memorabilia, videos, and photographs from the lives and film and television work of the comedic couple as well as original costumes, props, scripts, Emmy awards, and exact re-creations of the I Love Lucy sets.
 Discover a behind-the-scenes look at the making of the TV series and even an opportunity to star in your own Vitameatavegamin commercial!
-Regular admission costs $21 for adults, $20 for seniors (60+), $18 for youth (13-17), and $16 for children (6-12).
-For summer 2023 only, up to two kids (17 and under) are free with adult ticket purchases.
+Regular admission costs $23 for adults, $22 for seniors (60+), $20 for youth (13-17), and $18 for children (6-12).
 Get the full comedy experience with dual admission to the Lucy Desi Museum and National Comedy Center.

 Credit: @panamarockspark on Instagram